oyvindstegard/audio-collection-tools/README.md

 #### Naming templates

 Target file paths are named according to templates.
+The templates may introduce structure in the form of sub directories by including slashes (directory separators).

 The default naming templates for audio files that are not sourced from a playlist are: